datacite/omniauth-orcid/README.md

 # OmniAuth ORCID

-ORCID OAuth 2.0 Strategy for the wonderful (OmniAuth Ruby authentication framework)[http://www.omniauth.org].
+ORCID OAuth 2.0 Strategy for the wonderful [OmniAuth Ruby authentication framework](http://www.omniauth.org).

 Originally created for the [ORCID example client application in Rails](https://github.com/gthorisson/ORCID-example-client-app-rails), then turned into a gem.